kartoza/sawps/docs/src/user/manual/user-roles.md

     ![National data consumer](./img/user-role-6.png)

-    * **Full access**: The national data consumer have full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, and help page.
-National data consumer can access documentation site.
+    * **Full access**: The national data consumer has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, and help page.
+National data consumers can access documentation site.

     * **Access with conditions**: The national data consumer can access the following pages with conditions.

         1. **Organisation member page**: Can only add organisation members if instated as a manager of an organisation/ their own organisation.

-        2. **Explore page map tab**: Can see mapped aggregate data at a South African scale i.e. provincial, eg. number of properties for South Africa, number of species for South Africa, number or activities for South Africa.
+        2. **Explore page map tab**: Can see mapped aggregate data at a South African scale i.e. provincial, e.g. number of properties for South Africa, number of species for South Africa, number or activities for South Africa.

-        3. **Explore page reports tab**: Can see data tables with aggregate data at a national scale i.e. provincial, eg. number of properties in south africa, number of species in South Africa, number or activities per South Africa.
+        3. **Explore page reports tab**: Can see data tables with aggregate data at a national scale i.e. provincial, e.g. number of properties in South Africa, number of species in South Africa, number or activities per South Africa.

-        4. **Explore page charts tab**: Can see data charts with aggregate data at a national scale i.e. provincial, eg. number of properties in south africa, number of species in South Africa, number or activities per South Africa.
+        4. **Explore page charts tab**: Can see data charts with aggregate data at a national scale i.e. provincial, e.g. number of properties in South Africa, number of species in South Africa, number or activities per South Africa.

         5. **Automated reporting**: Only aggregate data for South Africa.